 Upon review of a given proposal, the BERD methodologist will determine the need for further study development, assess the need for additional CCTST resources, prioritize the proposal according to CCTST policies, and add initial comments using an online proposal tracking process.
 As appropriate, the proposal will then be forwarded to other CCTST consultative services such as Biomedical Informatics and Regulatory Knowledge and Support for their review.
 In addition, should the BERD methodologist determine that the project would either benefit from or provide potential benefit to any other CCTST groups (e.g. Community Engagement if the proposal might benefit from recruitment of research participants from community practice sites), the proposal may be routed to those groups’ leaders for review and comment back to the investigator.

 Our goal is to provide rapid turnaround on an initial proposal response including any suggestions about the need for further proposal revision before proceeding, for additional involvement of CCTST expertise in doing so, and/or for CCTST resource allocation.
 Should additional assistance from CCTST consultants be needed to refine a proposal, such services will be provided according to CCTST policies.
-In addition, those projects identified as involving T1 translation or T2 translation will be discussed in a weekly CCTST T1 and T2 (TnT) Meeting.
+In addition, those projects identified as involving T1 translation or T2 translation will be discussed in a monthly CCTST T1 and T2 (TnT) Meeting.
 During those meetings, we will discuss the allocation and coordination of CCTST resources to facilitate the projects and overcome the translational block(s).
-As a result of this comprehensive new service, we anticipate substantial improvements in investigator efficiency and productivity.
+As a result of this comprehensive service, we anticipate substantial improvements in investigator efficiency and productivity.
 Complete guidelines are available here.

 To access CCTST’s Research Central resources and services, please complete a consultation request form.
 One of our Research Central staff will review and get back to you soon.
 Links to other research resources that may be of interest are available here.